 Choosing Seed Potatoes

 When you go to the grocery store, there are only about a half dozen different kinds of potatoes to choose from, but when you plant seed potatoes, you can choose from over 100 different varieties of potatoes.
 It is best to do some research about what kinds of potatoes grow best in your area and have the flavors and textures that you will like.

-Where you get your seed potatoes from is important.
-While it may seem like a good idea to buy some potatoes from the grocery store and use them as seed potatoes, the potatoes in the grocery store have been treated with chemicals that help prevent them from sprouting and they have not been tested for common seed potatoes diseases.
+Where you get your seed potatoes is important.
+While it may seem like a good idea to buy some potatoes from the grocery store and use them as seed potatoes, the potatoes in the grocery store have been treated with chemicals that help prevent them from sprouting, and they have not been tested for common seed potatoes diseases.
 It is best to buy seed potatoes from a reputable seed potato dealer.
 These companies will sell seed potatoes that are certified disease free and will have treated the seed potatoes to help prevent fungus and rot.